Minecraft (franchise)

-Minecraft is a franchise developed from and centered around the video game of the same name.
-Primarily developed by Mojang Studios, the franchise consists of five video games, along with various books, merchandise, events, and an upcoming theatrical film.
-Microsoft acquired Mojang Studios in 2014, alongside the Minecraft franchise and its editions.
+Minecraft is a media franchise developed from and centered around the video game of the same name.
+Developed by Mojang Studios (formerly known as Mojang AB) and Xbox Game Studios, which are owned by Microsoft Corporation, the franchise consists of five video games, along with various books, merchandise, events, board games, and a theatrical film.
+Microsoft acquired Mojang AB in 2014, alongside the Minecraft game and its editions.

 Minecraft

-Minecraft is a 3D survival sandbox game developed and published by Mojang, spanning multiple platforms.
-It was originally created by the independent video game designer Markus Persson in 2009, before giving the development to Jens Bergensten in 2011.
+Minecraft is a 3D survival sandbox game developed by Mojang Studios and owned by Microsoft, spanning multiple platforms.
+It was first released by the independent video game designer Markus Persson in 2009, before giving the development to Jens Bergensten in 2011 after the game's full 1.0 update.
 The game has no specific goals to accomplish, allowing players a large amount of freedom in choosing how to play the game.
-Gameplay is in the first-person perspective, with the core gameplay modes being survival, in which players must acquire resources to build the world and maintain health (optionally with a "hardcore" limit, which deletes the world after the player dies); and creative, in which players have unlimited resources, never hunger and are able to fly.
+Gameplay is in the first-person perspective, with the core gameplay modes being survival, in which players must acquire resources to build the world and maintain health (optionally with a "hardcore" limit, which deletes the world after the player dies); and creative, in which players have unlimited resources, no hunger and are able to fly.
 The game world is composed of voxels—cubes, commonly called "blocks"—representing various materials, such as dirt, stone, ores, tree trunks, water, and lava, which are arranged in a 3-dimensional grid.
 Gameplay revolves around picking up and placing these objects as the player pleases, while being able to move freely around the world.

 Spin-off games

 Minecraft: Story Mode

 Minecraft: Story Mode, an episodic spin-off game developed by Telltale Games in collaboration with Mojang, was announced in December 2014.
 Consisting of five episodes plus three additional downloadable episodes, the standalone game is a narrative and player choice-driven, and it was released on Windows, OS X, iOS, PlayStation 3, PlayStation 4, Xbox 360, and Xbox One via download on 13 October 2015.
 A physical disc that grants access to all episodes was released for the aforementioned four consoles on 27 October.
 Wii U and Nintendo Switch versions were available in 2017.
-Since 25 June 2019, it is only available on Netflix, where only the first five episodes are available.
+From late 2018 to 5 December 2022, it was available on Netflix, where only the first five episodes were available.
 The first trailer for the game was shown at Minecon on 4 July 2015, revealing some of the game's features.
 In Minecraft: Story Mode, players control Jesse (voiced by Patton Oswalt and Catherine Taber), who sets out on a journey with his or her friends to find The Order of the Stone—four adventurers who slayed an Ender Dragon—in order to save their world.
 Brian Posehn, Ashley Johnson, Scott Porter, Martha Plimpton, Dave Fennoy, Corey Feldman, Billy West and Paul Reubens portray the rest of the cast.